 The Foundation for National Parks & Wildlife invites applications to support tree planting projects as part of bushfire restoration projects in and around regions impacted by the 2019-20 Black Summer bushfires.

 BUSHFIRE RECOVERY PROJECT GOAL: To plant one million trees in and around the 2019-2020 bushfire impacted areas in Qld, NSW, Vic, and SA by Dec 2024

-Goals of the grant round: To provide trees from the FNPW Bushfire Recovery Nurseries for restoration activities in and around bushfire impacted areas.
+Goals of the grant round: To provide funds to support revegetation activities in and around bushfire impacted areas.

 Who is eligible to apply:

 Applicants may be eligible to apply for the grant if they are:

 - Community-based groups or organisations, or